 This Practice Note explains that under the Housing Act 1985 (HA 1985) a landlord seeking to obtain possession of a property let on a secure tenancy must obtain a court order, and that the method differs depending on whether the tenancy is fixed-term, periodic or flexible.
 It sets out the rules relating to the Notice of Seeking Possession (NSP) that must be served on the tenant and the grounds for possession.

 There are various ways that a secure tenancy can be ended, and the landlord obtain possession.
-A secure tenant can
+A secure tenant can end the tenancy by service of a notice to quit or by surrender.
+Otherwise, a landlord seeking to obtain possession of a property let on a secure tenancy must obtain a court order.
+The secure

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.